Allegheny Ophthalmology Associates

 Consult our board-certified ophthalmologists at Allegheny Ophthalmology Associates earlier if you suspect any of these problems.

 For normal vision to develop during infancy and childhood, it's essential that the brain receives the same clear images from both eyes.
-The brain will shut off an eye that's receiving a blurry image because of a refractive error if the other eye is in sharper focus.
+The brain will shut off an eye that's receiving a (opens in a new tab) if the other eye is in sharper focus.
 If strabismus is not treated, the crossed eye "turns off" and becomes “lazy eye”, medically termed as amblyopia, which can cause blindness.

 Strabismus can't be prevented, but it can be treated.
-Many cases of strabismus are detected at the age of six or more when it is almost too late for effective treatment.
-After the child is seven years old, vision loss can't be regained.
+Many cases of strabismus are (opens in a new tab) when it is almost too late for effective treatment.
+After the child is seven years old, (opens in a new tab).
 That’s why it is important to seek help early.
 Consult us as soon as you see any signs or symptoms of strabismus.

-When your child’s eye turns out, up or down, correction usually requires surgery.
+When your child’s eye turns out, up or down, (opens in a new tab).
 The Surgery aligns eye movements with the other eye by repositioning the muscle.
 Call our office or schedule an appointment online today to have your child evaluated by one of our ophthalmologists at Allegheny Ophthalmology Associates!